keffren/aws_labs/hands_on_3/README.md

 The idea for this app is that It can post a new reminder to the first API endpoint.
 This will write a new record in DynamoDB, but It will have added a global secondary index (GSI) to the table.
 This means that I can get a reminder by `id`, or you can query based on the `user`.

 It will also have a `Time-To-Live` (TTL) which will allow you to trigger a Lambda at the time of the reminder as timestamp.
-The code for set reminders will looks pretty similar to the previous project.

 The table will look something like this: